MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 ## <a name="about-this-walkthrough"></a>About This Walkthrough

-This walkthrough demonstrates how to identify which items are defective, which supplier supplied them, and where they are used so that those orders can be stopped or recalled.
+This walkthrough demonstrates how to identify which items are defective, which vendor supplied them, and where they are used so that those orders can be stopped or recalled.

 This walkthrough illustrates the following tasks: